Skip to main content

 Logs

-1. see_thru_exerted: true when no tls or ssh protocol rules allowed this connection through and it's only because of the see-thru rule that the connection has been let through. false when a tls or ssh protocol rule would otherwise allow this connection through.
+1. see_thru_exerted: true when no tls or ssh protocol rules allowed this connection through and it's only because of the see-thru rule that the connection has been let through. false when an already present tls or ssh protocol rule would otherwise allow this connection through.
 The rest of the fields in the log line remain as they would without the see-thru rule, hence indicating which tls or ssh protocol rule matched to let this connection through.

 2. see_thru_gid: The Firewall Rule where the enacted see-thru was found.